 President Trump, a man who knows victory when he sees it, sent out a pair of tweets.
 The case was a “Deep State and Democrat-induced Witch Hunt.”
 He added, “I don’t make money, but lose a fortune for the honor of serving and doing a great job as your President (including accepting Zero salary!).”
 It is unlikely that congressional Democrats are feeling such elation.
-The Democratic-majority House of Representatives this year has issued a blitz of subpoenas of Trump’s business records, including those related to the hotel.
+Lawyers for a group of more than 200 Democrats in Congress this year have issued more than three dozen subpoenas of Trump’s business records, including those related to the hotel in this case.
 The president has vowed to block the release of such information and to fight “all the subpoenas.”
 The ruling today has made that task a lot easier.